-The following table presents a reconciliation of our consolidated and combined net income allocable to Safety, Income & Growth Inc. common shareholders, the most directly comparable GAAP measure to EBITDA, for the periods presented (1):
+The following table presents a reconciliation of our consolidated and combined net income allocable to Safety, Income & Growth Inc. common shareholders, the most directly comparable GAAP measure to EBITDA allocable to Safety, Income & Growth Inc. common shareholders, for the periods presented:(1)